 (3) Authorization of TDSIC treatment as provided in Ind.
-Code Ch.
-8-1-39 for natural gas transmission, distribution, and storage improvements (and the costs thereof) set forth in Petitioner's TDSIC Plan;
+Code ch.
+8-1-39 for natural gas transmission, distribution, and storage improvements (and approval of associated costs) set forth in Petitioner's TDSIC Plan;

 (4) Approval of the use of Petitioner's CSIA rate adjustment mechanism for timely recovery of 80% of the approved federally mandated costs of the Compliance Projects and approved capital expenditures and TDSIC costs of the TDSIC Plan, including financing costs incurred during construction;